Renormalization, Decoupling and the Hierarchy Problem: Regularization and scheme independence

-We may even use the subtracted integrand, whose leading power cancels and has a lower power in the momentum.
-Thus, BPHZ uses the finite quantity \be Q (p^2) = Q_{\text{phy}} +\int (1-t^D) I, \ee which is scheme-independent by default (if the exchange is permissible).
+Thus, BPHZ uses the finite quantity \be \Gamma (p^2) = \Gamma(\mu^2) +\int \big(1-t_\mu^D \big) I(p^2), \ee which is regularization-independent by default (if the exchange is permissible).
 Suppose we do not deal with the individual quantity in the subtract pair.
-In that case, we do not need to introduce unrealistic auxiliary theory like fields with wrong spin-statistics or heavy gauge bosons.
+In that case, we do not need to modify short-distance physics by introducing fields with wrong spin statistics or heavy vector bosons \cite{Georgi:1993mps}.
+There is no arbitrariness in the quantity $\Gamma(p^2)$ except for the integration constants, which are to be completely fixed by the experiments.

+The original BPHZ prescription uses the zero-momentum as the reference point.
+However, we can move the reference point by finite renormalization \cite{Hepp:1966eg} \be \ee Since there is no regularization dependence, the only scheme dependence is the reference parameter at different scales.
+Up to this, any renormalization scheme gives the same result.
+In fact, all the renormalization we use is finite, relating the scale-dependent quantity $\Gamma(p^2)$ as the relative value at a reference scale $\Gamma(0)$ or $\Gamma(\mu^2)$, except for relating the bare and the physical parameters.

+In the OS scheme, $\Gamma(\mu^2)$ is the experimentally observed value via scattering experiments done at $p^2=\mu^2$ so that further corrections in (\ref{BPHZdef}) do not modify it.
+If we define such that the experimental observable is partly contained in the $\int \big(1-t_\mu^D \big) I(p^2)$, higher-order corrections will make the total value arbitrarily close to the observed value.